miekg/pgo/README.md

 To go over this file:

-- `name`: this is the name of the service, used to uniquely identify the service accross machines.
+- `name`: this is the name of the service, used to uniquely identify the service across machines.
 - `user`: which user to use to run the podman-compose under.
 - `repository` and `branch`: where to find the git repo belonging to this service
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.